shinya1226/MSoC_projects/README.md

 # MSoC_projects
-For MSoc course self-paced learing
+For MSoC course self-paced learing

 Projects resources from: